MikroElektronika/mikrosdk_click_v2/clicks/10x10rgb/DETAILS.md

 ## Examples Description

-> This example showcases how to initialize, configure and use the 10x10 RGB click module.
+> This example showcases how to initialize, configure and use the 10x10 RGB Click module.
 The click has a 10 by 10 RGB LED matrix which can be programmed to show different colors or even images.
 LED elements that form the matrix communicate by a single line with the host MCU.